Gracia243/Pong/README.md

             score_display.write("Player 1: 0 Player 2: 0", align="center", font=("Arial", 24, "normal"))

 # 3) Game Mechanism
-The third step is to apply the game mechanism.
-First, we need to define the ball movement in updating the x and y and coordinating the ball turtle object in the main game loop with the "sety" and "setx" functions.
-We can also adjust the ball's speed multiplying the dx and dy values by a constant factor.
-To enable collision mechanics in the game, we need to continuously monitor the position of the ball relative to both the paddles and the screen edges.
-By doing so, we can determine if the ball has collided with a paddle or if it has reached the boundaries of the screen.
- When the ball collides with a paddle, we reverse its direction by multiplying the dx value by -1.
-If the ball goes off the screen, we reset it to the centre and update the score.
-To track the points, we maintain a dictionary for each player, updating the values whenever a player scores.
-The current score is displayed using the score display turtle's write function
+The third step involves implementing the game mechanics.
+Firstly, we define the movement of the ball by updating its x and y coordinates within the main game loop using the 'sety' and 'setx' functions.
+Additionally, we have the option to adjust the speed of the ball by multiplying the dx and dy values by a constant factor.
+To enable collision mechanics, we continuously monitor the position of the ball in relation to the paddles and screen edges.
+This allows us to detect collisions with paddles and determine if the ball has reached the screen boundaries.
+When the ball collides with a paddle, its direction is reversed by multiplying the dx value by -1.
+If the ball goes off the screen, it is reset to the center, and the score is updated.
+We keep track of the points using a dictionary for each player, and the current score is displayed using the write function of the score display turtle.

             #Function to move paddle_a up
             def paddle_a_up():